BaptisteEtroy/Databases_project/README.txt

 ## Introduction
 This project is a Django web application that showcases nightclubs in Madrid.
 As you join the webapp, it will feature numerous clubs in Madrid with their corresponding information(location, music type).
 You can search for a club and find its info, or if you want you can search for a music type and find all the clubs featuring that music and their info.
 If you wish to return to the home page there is also a home button.

+It uses a web scraping program to find the nightclubs and their corresponding info, which proceeds to save the details in an SQL database.
+The Django backend then connects the databases with a web app, fit with a custom HTML/CSS website.

 ## Prerequisites
 To run this project, you will need the following installed on your system:
 1. Python: Version 3.8 or higher.